brettjrea/Debian_Theia_IDE_Patched/README.md

 # Debian_Theia_IDE_Patched
-Commands to run Theia IDE on Debian Linux with patches for mobile usability.
+Commands to run Theia IDE on Debian Linux with patches for mobile usability, recently added vscode-vim plugin because long hold brings up right-click context menu, making dragging and selecting text inaccessible.
+Vim allows for these commands and a plethora of more to be done via the keyboard.
+Seems great for mobile development.

 ### Quickscript: